Article

 Simply sign up for a free Upwork account to create a profile and connect with top employers in search of your skill set.
 No matter what your background or work experience, Upwork is a great place to forge connections that can bring you one step closer to your career goals.

-If you’re an entrepreneur, business leader, or simply someone who needs administrative help, look for experienced administrative assistants with these and other valuable skills on Upwork, the world’s talent marketplace.
+If you're an entrepreneur, business leader, or simply someone who needs administrative help, look for experienced administrative assistants with these and other valuable skills on Upwork, the world's human and AI-powered work marketplace.